Build integrals from first principles using partitions and Riemann sums

 The FTC connects the two fundamental operations: differentiation and integration are inverses!

 What happens when integration limits extend to infinity or the integrand is unbounded?
 Some improper integrals converge to finite values, others diverge.
+The convergence behavior often mirrors that of infinite series.

 Partial Integrals: